datopian/flowershow/site/content/docs/custom-layout.md

 <BlogsList blogs={recipes}/>
 ```

+- `data: - recipes` is the way we tell Flowershow which getter functions we want to call in order to provide the page with the data it needs.
+This data will then be available in the whole MDX under the same name, so you'll be able to pass it to your own custom components.

+> [!note]
+> Note, that the name of the getter listed in the `data` frontmatter field (in our case `recipes`) needs to be exactly the same as the name of the getter function used to fetch your custom-type documents.

 Then after creating a couple of recipes in `content/recipes` our home page at `/recipes` will look like this!